Chart Color Schemes

 Cranebrook ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Cranebrook had a lower than average cultural diversity, with 84.2% of its residents born in Australia, 91.0% being citizens, and 89.8% speaking English only at home.
-Christianity was the predominant religion in Cranebrook, accounting for 58.2% of the population, compared to 57.9% across Greater Sydney.
+Cranebrook had a lower than average cultural diversity, with 84.2% of its population born in Australia, 91.0% being citizens, and 89.8% speaking English only at home.
+Christianity was the predominant religion, making up 58.2% of Cranebrook's population, compared to 57.9% across Greater Sydney.
 The top three ancestry groups were Australian (29.4%), English (26.2%), and Irish (7.3%).

 Frequently Asked Questions - Diversity